dustinpfister/blog_posts/_posts/lodash_partition.md

 layout: post
 categories: lodash
 id: 97
-updated: 2019-11-07 11:20:18
+updated: 2021-11-16 11:44:23
-version: 1.7
+version: 1.8
 ---

 In [lodash](http://lodash.com/) there is a method that can be used to break a collection into two groups one of which meets a condition that is given in a function that is passed to it, and another that does not meet that condition.
 This is of course the [\_.partition](https://lodash.com/docs/4.17.4#partition) method.

-It is also not to hard to work out some simple solutions for doing more or less the same with plain old vanilla javaScript as well, but never the less lets look at some examples of spliting and array into two parts with lodash, and native javaScript.
+When it comes to the partition method in lodash, it is also not to hard to work out some simple solutions for doing more or less the same with plain old vanilla javaScript.
+So then lets look at some examples of splitting a collection into two parts with lodash, as well as a few native javaScript solutions for this that do not require lodash.

 <!-- more -->